Prefer to watch helpful content? Watch the video here:

 I hope these 11 achievable Alzheimer’s prevention tips will help you or a loved one take incremental steps that will help your long-term health.

-Which ones will you conquer today and make a part of your daily living?
+Which one of these Alzheimer’s prevention tips will you conquer today and make a part of your daily living?